QuentinRougemont/fwd_sims/Readme.md

-# Quick and dirty pipeline for Froward simulations.
+# Quick and dirty pipeline for Forward simulations.

 # Purpose: